 French toast is wonderful because it's fluffy, decadent and completely crave-worthy.
-In lieu of maple syrup or honey, this sweet and smooth date caramel is the perfect pairing for this star of the breakfast table.
+In lieu of maple syrup or honey, enjoy a smear of the date caramel, which is the perfect pairing for this breakfast star.
 This delicious version also happens to be dairy-free.

 These make-ahead lemony "blini" with jam and whipped cream cheese are perfect for a Mother's Day brunch menu.

 Fruit parfaits get a decadent flavor and texture boost with rich whipped cream and crunchy cookies.
-These are especially great for entertaining as they can be assembled ahead of time.
-They're also endlessly customizable as any fruit or types of cookies and be swapped or combined.
+These are especially great for entertaining as they can be assembled ahead of time and are also endlessly customizable.

 There are so many ways to tackle a soufflé pancake.
 This method is the most straightforward and doesn't call for any special equipment.
 Have a bit of patience and these delectable airy treats will be on the plate in no time!

-No one would ever guess that these sweet, sticky, rich, nostalgic, comforting cinnamon rolls are vegan!
-The sweet potato puree in the icing adds earthy notes to the rolls while pecans add a nutty crunch.
+No one would ever guess that these sticky-sweet cinnamon rolls are vegan!
+The sweet potato purée in the icing adds earthy notes to the rolls while pecans add a nutty crunch.
 Warm cinnamon and sugar tie the whole treat together.

 This blueberry French toast is an amazing way to celebrate Sunday.
 It can be assembled on Friday or Saturday and left in the fridge until ready to cook.
 It actually tastes even better because all that yummy goodness has time to really soak into the bread.